 A: There was one on every car.
-There's not actually a car park as such at every car.
+There's not actually a car park as such at The Plough and Harrow, it was just alongside the road and there was a poster on them on the windscreen of every car.